concretesolutions/ios-recruiting-brazil/README.md

 ![Movies App](assets/git-logo.png)

-The Movies App is a themoviedb.org client for iPhone with an iOS centric UI made for the [Concrete iOS Recruit Challenge](https://github.com/concretesolutions/ios-recruiting-brazil).
+The Movies App is a themoviedb.org [API](https://www.themoviedb.org/documentation/api) client for iPhone with an iOS centric UI made for the [Concrete iOS Recruit Challenge](https://github.com/concretesolutions/ios-recruiting-brazil).

 ## Installing

 This project uses CocoaPods.
-Before you run, you need to run:
+Before you run, you need to:

 ```
 cd Movies/